-Antigua is one of the best places to visit in Guatemala, as a tourist.
-It’s a completely different setting from the madness and danger in Guatemala City.
-If it’s your first time visiting Guatemala, I would 100% recommend basing yourself in Antigua, and here’s why.
+Antigua is one of the best places to visit in Guatemala as a tourist, especially if you’re interested in a cacao ceremony.
+It’s a completely different setting from the madness and danger in Guatemala City, and it’s just a few hours from the sacred region of Lake Atitlan.
+If it’s your first time visiting the country, I would 100% recommend basing yourself in Antigua, Guatemala— and here’s why.

 - My First Attempt at Antigua